API reference

 exit_stack (

-) – the event broker shared between the scheduler, worker (if any) and this data store
+EventBroker) – the event broker shared between the scheduler, scheduler (if any) and this data storelogger (

 - Return type: